application-research/estuary-docusaurus/docs/Learn/what-is-estuary.md

 ### Why does Estuary exist?

-The Outercore Engineering team that helped make [Filecoin](https://filecoin.io) and the [ARG](https://arg.protocol.ai) wanted to provide an end-to-end example of how to use IPFS, Filecoin, and other technologies together.
+The Outercore Engineering team that helped make [Filecoin](https://filecoin.io) wanted to provide an end-to-end example of how to use IPFS, Filecoin, and other technologies together.

 Read our [FAQ](../Learn/faq) for more frequently asked questions and criticism.